 Participants begin their walk on Saturday morning, the Vigil of Whitsunday (Pentecost), a traditional day that is a moveable feast (the date changes every year).

 The day customarily begins with morning Mass at Notre Dame Cathedral in Paris.
 The first half of the day is spent walking through downtown Paris and its suburbs.
 Breaks are taken for brief rests in parks, forests and farmers’ fields.
+Since the 2019 fire at Notre Dame, the Mass has begun at Saint-Sulpice.

 The second day is spent walking through the French countryside with afternoon Mass in a farm field, the Solemn Mass of Pentecost.
 Although its importance is often forgotten, in the Middle-Ages Pentecost was the second greatest feast of the liturgical year, second only to Easter.